ncatlab/nlab-content/pages/8/4/1/2/2148/content.md

 $H(-; \mathcal{E})$, cohomology with coefficients in a special kind of [[spectrum]] $\mathcal{E}$  related to a [[fibration]] $p:E\to B.$ The result is what May and Sigurdsson call a parameterized spectrum, the _parameters_ being the points of $B$, which might also be called, in the older topological terminology, an _ex-spectrum_.

-In recent years, especially after  the invention of [[twisted K-theory]], 'twisted cohomology' has become the generic term, including not only twisted [[generalized (Eilenberg–Steenrod) cohomology]] but even what is known as twisted _[[nonabelian cohomology|non-abelian]]_ cohomology.
+In recent years, especially after  the invention of [[twisted K-theory]], 'twisted cohomology' has become the generic term, including not only twisted [[Whitehead-generalized cohomology]] but even what is known as twisted _[[nonabelian cohomology|non-abelian]]_ cohomology.
 Among other things, non-abelian refers to the fact that no spectrum need be involved, but only a single target space, preferably at least a [[loop space]].

 Also in 1972 Robinson constructed Moore--[[Postnikov system]]s for non-simple fibrations.
 In particular, he